eth-cscs/ext_mpi_collectives/README.md

 ## What it is

 The **ext_mpi_collectives** library provides persistent collective communication operations according to the MPI 4.0 standard.
-It is build on top of MPI libraries which might support or might not support MPI 4.0.
+It is built on top of MPI libraries which might support or might not support MPI 4.0.
 In the former case the MPI profiler hook is applied for linking.
 The fast execution of the collectives through the library is provided by the following features:

  - Communication with flexible number of ports per node depending on the message size
- - Benchmark at installation time of the library for latency and bandwidth mesurements
+ - Benchmark at installation time of the library for latency and bandwidth measurements
  - Cyclic shift algorithm for flexible number of ports for *allgatherv*, *reduce_scatter* and *allreduce*
  - Rank reordering for variable message sizes of *allgatherv* and *reduce_scatter*
  - Extension of cyclic shift algorithm with prefix sum for *allreduce*